R&D Tax Relief Changes

 If your company hasn’t claimed R&D Tax Relief before or in the last three accounting periods, you will need to submit a claim notification form before you file.

-In this form, which is available here, you will need to provide:
+In the form, you’ll need to provide:

 • Your company’s UTR